-Why applications are turned down
+Why are credit applications turned down?

 Why might an application be turned down?